-Operations management (OM) at Facebook Inc. is developed and maintained based on the company’s strategies and objectives for efficiency and continuous improvement in all business areas.
-The company satisfies the 10 strategic decisions for maximum productivity of its social media operations.
-The consequences of this OM situation include competence in dealing with the competitive effects of the social media and advertising service businesses of Google (Alphabet), X (Twitter), Microsoft’s LinkedIn, and Snap (Snapchat), and the marketplace businesses of Amazon, eBay, and Walmart Marketplace.
+Operations management at Meta Platforms is developed and maintained based on the company’s strategies and objectives for efficiency and continuous improvement in all business areas.
+Facebook satisfies the 10 strategic decisions for the maximum productivity of its social media operations.
+The consequences of this operations management situation include Meta’s competence in dealing with the competitive effects of the social media and advertising service businesses of Google (Alphabet), X (Twitter), Microsoft’s LinkedIn, and Snap (Snapchat), and the marketplace businesses of Amazon, eBay, and Walmart Marketplace.

-Facebook Inc.’s Operations Management, 10 Decision Areas
+Facebook’s (Meta’s) Operations Management, 10 Decision Areas

 1. Design of Goods and Services.
 Part of Facebook’s design strategy is to continuously innovate its products.
 In this decision area, the objective is to achieve a product design that aligns with business goals through operations management streamlining.
 In this case, continuous innovation of the social media network and mobile apps, along with new product development, is seen as a strategic approach to ensure the company’s competitiveness in the long term.
-Facebook’s marketing mix or 4P is partially based on the outputs involving this OM area.
+Facebook’s (Meta’s) marketing mix or 4P is partially based on the outputs involving this operations management area.
 The company develops its marketing strategies to accommodate the design of services offered to target customers.

 10. Maintenance.
-Facebook Inc. operations managers use a variety of approaches for adequacy of business processes.
+Facebook operations managers use a variety of approaches for adequacy of business processes.
 Such adequacy is the operations management objective in this strategic decision area.
-For example, the company has a data center located in Sweden to take advantage of the country’s cold climate to minimize maintenance costs for equipment temperature control.
-Facebook Inc. also has dedicated IT teams for iterating and producing new versions of the company’s social media website and mobile apps.
+Meta has a data center located in Sweden to take advantage of the country’s cold climate to minimize maintenance costs for equipment temperature control.
+Facebook also has dedicated IT teams for iterating and producing new versions of the company’s social media websites and mobile apps.

-Productivity at Facebook Inc.
+Productivity at Facebook (Meta Platforms)

 - Number of servers per day (Data center productivity)